ORNL-QCI/ExaTENSOR/GFC/README.md

    In future, however, other predefined global methods are expected to be added.
  # Subcontainer feature is not available for all containers, and even when it is
    available it has not been carefully tested yet.
- # All relevant iterator methods are thread-safe, thus enabling
+ # Multi-threading support in future: All relevant iterator methods will be thread-safe,
-   a parallel execution of container scans (via OpenMP threads).
+   thus enabling a parallel execution of container operations (via OpenMP threads).
-   However, it is the user responsibility to avoid race conditions when updating the value of container elements, that is, the structure of the container is protected from races by GFC, but the values of container elements are not protected.
-In the latter case, a thread is supposed to acquire an exclusive access to the container element via a GFC lock, if necessary for avoiding race conditions on container values.
+   However, it is the user responsibility to avoid race conditions when updating the values of container elements, that is, the structure of the container will be protected from races by GFC, but the values of container elements are not protected automatically.
+A thread is supposed to acquire an exclusive access to the container element via GFC lock API, if necessary for avoiding race conditions on container values.
    An iterator must never be shared between multiple OpenMP threads!

 NOTES:
  # This implementation of Generic Fortran Containers heavily relies on
-   dynamic polymorphism, thus introducing certain overhead!
+   dynamic polymorphism (and RTTI), thus introducing certain overhead!
 Also, dynamic type inferrence may decrease the efficiency when storing and operating on small objects.
-Thus, this implementation aims at providing a set of higher-level abstractions for control logic and other high-level operations for which ultimate Flop/s efficiency is not required.
+Thus, this implementation aims at providing a set of higher-level abstractions for control logic and other high-level operations for which ultimate numeric Flop/s efficiency is not required.
    The use of GFC containers in the inner loop of compute intensive kernels is highly discouraged (please resort to plain data, like arrays).
  # Due to limitations of Fortran class inheritence, public methods